Edirom/Edirom-Online/docs/data-creation-workflow.md

 ## Prepare repositories

 Start with the creation of two repositories on your own account or create an organization for your edition that will contain all the content.
-* software: create a fork of the [Edirom-Online](https://github.com/Edirom/Edirom-Online) for your own edition for later edition-specific modifications to the software
+* software: create a fork of the [Edirom Online](https://github.com/Edirom/Edirom-Online) for your own edition for later edition-specific modifications to the software
 * data: create a repository for your Edirom data, the [Edition Example](https://github.com/Edirom/EditionExample) might be helpful as a start, but you could fill up your data repository also on your own

 ## Prepare the working environment